-We had heard Aussie barking just prior to Stephen's frantic exclamation which can mean just about anything...a neighbor jogging, another dog on the prowl, rabbits, raccoons, squirrels, a UPS delivery (with my bi-monthly Dunkin' Donut stash!), an axe murderer walking up the driveway, you name it.
-She's indiscriminate in her bark, and although she's woofed "wolf" often enough for us to barely give her notice, it does serve as a sort of ambient "intruder alert" (we fully understand there is no bite attached to her bark, just don't mention that to the serial killers).
-Just what it meant this time was yet to be seen.
+We heard Aussie barking just prior to Stephen’s frantic exclamation which can mean just about anything…a neighbor jogging, another dog on the prowl, rabbits, raccoons, squirrels, a mail delivery, an axe murderer walking up the driveway, you name it.
+She’s indiscriminate in her bark, and although she’s woofed “wolf” often enough for us to barely give her notice, it does serve as a sort of ambient “intruder alert” (we fully understand there is no bite attached to her bark, just don’t mention that to the serial killers).

-As I looked at the yard closest to our house, nothing.
-With a gradual outward sweeping glance from left to right, then right to left, I searched for whatever it was that had caused Stephen (and Aussie) concern.
+I scanned our yard closest to the house, first, and then with a gradual outward sweeping glance…left to right, right to left.
+I searched for whatever it was that had caused Stephen (and Aussie) concern.

 A cobra…upright, with it’s hood flattened and extended.